CALLISTO

 CALLISTO (Cooperative Action Leading to Launcher Innovation in Stage Toss-back Operations) is a reusable VTVL demonstrator propelled by a small 40 kN Japanese LOX-LH2 rocket engine.
 It is being developed jointly by the French (CNES), German (DLR), and Japanese (JAXA) national space agencies.
+JAXA's RV-X vehicle, first flown in 2026, serves as a Japanese technology pathfinder for CALLISTO.